of Current Members:86

 Description of Activities:We have bi-weekly lunch meetings with a time of sharing, Bible study, and prayer.
 We also have monthly community service at the Bowery where we give eye exams to the homeless.
 We have a yearly mission trip to Oaxaca, Mexico to serve the indigenous people there.
 Lastly, we plan events such as game night, dinners, and various casual activities to fellowship and to have a good time.

 When/Where meetings are held?
-Meetings are usually held every other Thursday in room 1118 at Noon.
+Meetings are usually held Wednesdays in room 1118 at noon.

 Lions Club (LC)